luiscubal/gctest/README.md

 This is a very simple (but not too inefficient) toy garbage collector, based on the mark and sweep algorithm.
 It supports three types: Objects, Arrays and 32-bit Integers.
-The type names follow a Java-like convention at this point: [I means "array of integers", [Lfoo.bar; means "array of objects of type foo.bar".
 This GC supports inheritance.

 The program must be single-threaded.